arajsingh01/Forest_fire/README.md

 - Investigate additional feature engineering techniques to capture more complex relationships.
 - Experiment with other machine learning algorithms and ensemble methods for comparison.
 - Explore advanced model evaluation techniques such as cross-validation and learning curves.

-Feel free to customize the content based on your specific model and project requirements!